tag/msis-lesson-plan-2020/01 Intro and overview.md

       .
 Web services, API-driven
       . n-tier
     - Hands-on
+    - This is a programming course, but it's not about programming
     - Am I training you to be a developer?
       .
 NO!
       .
-This is about _empathizing_ with developers
+It's about _empathizing_ with developers
       .
-This is about understanding complexity
+It's about understanding complexity
       .
+It's about the development process
+      .
 This is giving you experience to speak with confidence
-        * Incorrect saying "in my SQL file" when you mean "in the database"
+        * Incorrectly saying "in my SQL file" when you mean "in the database"

+  * Syllabus Appendices (10 min)
+    - Showing up late; leaving early
+    - Laptops
+    - Plagiarism, sharing, etc.
+    - Mental health (CAPS)
+    - DSS & religious accommodations

   * Course (20 min?)
-    - Assignment breakdown (5/20)
+    - Assignment breakdown (5 min)
       .
 Academic misconduct
-    - GitHub Classroom (5/20 min)
+    - GitHub Classroom (5 min)
-    - First assignment (HTML) (5/20 min)
+    - First assignment (HTML) (5 min)
-    - We'll build on it in the future
+    - We'll build on it in the future!
-    - GitHub (10/20 min)
+    - GitHub (5 min)
+    - Docker (5 min)

-    - NEW (2020) _"Docker for PHP Developers"_ (3 min)
+    - ~~NEW (2020) _"Docker for PHP Developers"_ (3 min)~~
+    - Review "Preparation checklist" and install software (Docker Desktop, VS Code, GitHib Desktop) -
+# In-class project, 2021 (remaining time)

+Let's build a job offer data collection system.

+* Should it be an app?
+Costs/benefits?
+* How simple or complex?
+(MVP?)
+* What will the data look like?
+(And why?)
+  - Dirty, user generated
+  - Accurate?
+Timely?
+  - Trade-off between user-entered and admin-entered
+* Who will the users be? (roles)

+* What is out development process?
+  - ad-hoc (Necessary, inevitable, but not the best)

 # Case competition review (2019)